-A Parker is the CLF Waste Disposal Officer.
-I Clark is a Waste Disposal Officer.
+Ian Clark is the CLF Waste Disposal Officer.

-33) SAFETY WITH REGRAD TO LEGIONELLA
+33) SAFETY WITH REGARD TO LEGIONELLA

 Legionella are a range of bacteria widespread in natural fresh water which can, if they proliferate, cause Legionnaires' disease or Legionellosis - potentially fatal forms of pneumonia.
 In the UK there are between 200 and 300 cases per year of which approximately 30 are fatal.